evanbernard/MiniNeuralNets/README.md

 INPUT
  [0 1 1 0]
 PREDICTION 	 CONFIDENCE
- 0.0 		 0.9994440556887279
+ 0.0 		 0.9988789558989664
 WEIGHTS
- [-2.04856202 -0.30293383 -2.09234935 14.94249445 -5.09900315]
+ [-1.82548668 -0.30245144 -1.86913931 13.53508116 -4.62078238]
 ERROR
- 0.0005817777337816566
+ 0.0011747806580496268
 ```
-So, we have trained a perceptron to model the given pattern, and it has produced the correct result with a confidence of 99.94%, on an input it has never seen before.
-Notice that each weight corresponds to it's respective input, i.e., the first value in the input pattern has a weight of `-2.0486`, the last value in the input pattern has a weight of `14.942`, and the bias has a weight of `-5.099`.
+So, we have trained a perceptron to model the given pattern, and it has produced the correct result with a confidence of 99.89%, on an input it has never seen before.
+Notice that each weight corresponds to it's respective input, i.e., the first value in the input pattern has a weight of `-1.825`, the last value in the input pattern has a weight of `13.535`, and the bias has a weight of `-4.621`.
 From these weights, it's easy to see how the model calculates the result given an input; it essentially ignores the first 3 inputs, making the value of the neuron entirely dependent on the last input value, which is exactly how it is expected to model the pattern.

-Note that in this algorithm, we've had to calculate the delta of each weight connected to each node, for each input given in the training data.
-This is quite a lot of computation.
-Since this is only a perceptron, the efficiency (or lack thereof) isn't noticeable, but of course the computational requirements of this algorithm will show itself when it's used on more complex neural networks.
-To combat this, there are optimizing techniques such as Stochastic Gradient Descent (SGD), which compute the deltas for a randomly selected subset of trials in the inputs, thus making gradient descent significantly less computationally demanding, but this comes with the price of a slower time to convergence.
-These optimization techniques are foregone in this project, because if you understand gradient descent, then it is not difficult to understand SGD, and other optimizations.
+### Cost Functions

 ## GeneticAlgorithm.py
 The genetic algorithm tries to mimic evolution, by adjusting the weights of a given model until it's found optimal weights.
 It's typically used in a unsupervised manner, measuring the performance of the model based on the 'score' it obtains in an environment it's being trained in.
 However, since this is a learning exercise, we slightly modify the algorithm to be supervised, by calculating the score of the model based on how close the output is to the actual answer.
 There are 5 main steps to this algorithm: